-These are bodies which are set up under by statute.
-There is a wide range of such statutory corporations, including school governing bodies, universities, combined Police and Fire Authorities and many "quangos".
+These are bodies which are set up under statute.
+There are a wide range of such statutory corporations, including school governing bodies, Universities, combined Police and Fire Authorities and many non-departmental public bodies.
 The members of the statutory corporation, such as the governors of a school, and how they are appointed is set out in the statute, as are the powers of the statutory corporation.
 That statute will also set out the responsibilities and liabilities of members of the corporation.